DataFire/Integrations/integrations/generated/google_compute/README.md

 * output [Network](#network)

 ### networks.patch
 Patches the specified network with the data included in the request.
+Only the following fields can be modified: routingConfig.routingMode.

 ```js